|

 |||||||||||||||||||||

-about the three wise monkeys that hear, see and speak no evil.
+about the three wise monkeys that hear, see and speak no

-This page is part of www.three-monkeys.info,
+evil.
+This page is part of www.three-monkeys.info, a

-a website entirely dedicated to the three wise monkeys that hear, see and speak no evil |
+website entirely dedicated to the three wise monkeys that hear, see and speak

 |||||||||||||||||||||